chihyang/eopl3/ch08/README.md

 dependency': all the modules depended by one module in the interface are automatically imported to where the latter is imported.
 This requires traverse through the module 'dependency graph'.
 (I don't like this approach, maybe a better way?)
-Another simpler way is to ignore the imports in type checker (what I do now), but this will also cause inconsistency between type checker and interpreter.
+Another simpler way is to ignore the imports in type checker, but this will also cause inconsistency between type checker and interpreter.
 Or, maybe, simply discard `import` from this exercise? ;)